 Bypass the Estate Tax

 Marital Portability – Under "marital portability," a surviving spouse may have both exclusion amounts available.
 The applicable exclusion amount for a surviving spouse will be the basic exclusion amount with cost of living increment plus the "deceased spousal unused exclusion amount."
 The unused exclusion will be the exclusion amount of the deceased spouse in excess of the basic exclusion amount used in the estate of that spouse.
 The unused exclusion amount will not be adjusted further for inflation.
-In order to benefit from this provision, the executor must make an irrevocable election on the federal estate tax return.
+In order to benefit from this provision, the executor must make an irrevocable election on the federal estate tax return of the deceased spouse.

 If the deceased spouse transfers all assets to the surviving spouse using the unlimited marital deduction, then the surviving spouse should have available the full value of both exclusions.
 The amount of exclusion cannot exceed twice the basic exclusion amount and only the remaining exclusion of the last deceased spouse may be utilized.